morgane-marechal/test_for_SSH/README.md

 	given all light bulbs they can carry.
 The new bulb is then inserted and the Enterprise continues on its five year mission.
 It was all so different before everything changed.
+Q:	Why do firemen wear red suspenders?
+A:	To conform with departmental regulations concerning uniform dress.